stanfordnlp/phrasal/README.md

 ## Installation

 We use [Gradle](http://gradle.org) to build Phrasal.
 Gradle will install all dependencies.
+You need Gradle version 2.1+.
-If you are on OS X, the easiest way to get Gradle is to install Homebrew and then to type `brew install gradle`.
+If you are on OS X, the easiest way to get
+Gradle is to install Homebrew and then to type `brew install gradle`.

 ### Linux / Mac OS X